Phencyclidine overdosePCP overdose; Angel dust overdose; Sernyl overdose

 - The time between taking the drug and receiving treatment

-Recovery from the psychotic state may take several weeks in a quiet, darkened room.
+Recovery from the psychotic state may take several weeks.
+The person should be in a quiet, darkened room.
 Long-term effects may include kidney failure and seizures.
+Repeated PCP use may cause long-term psychiatric problems.

 Hansen KN, Prybys KM.
 Hallucinogens.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
-Emergency Medicine: A Comprehensive Study Guide.
-6th ed.
-New York, NY: McGraw-Hill; 2004:chap 169.
+Emergency Medicine: A Comprehensive Study Guide .
+7th ed.
+New York, NY: McGraw-Hill; 2015:chap 182.